 Encourage community engagement

 Racial justice can’t be achieved in a vacuum.
 Police must build strong partnerships with the community to proactively address systemic racism.
 GIS can help promote community-focused policing initiatives with tools that allow citizens to connect with police, report quality of life issues, and foster collaboration with police officers through dedicated problem-solving groups.
 These tools can also help drive racial justice initiatives, monitor the status of ongoing efforts, and provide feedback to departments about the overall success of initiatives.

 Support police diversity

 Many police departments are striving to become more diverse and better reflect the communities they serve.
 These departments recognize that diversity among police officers can build trust with the community and enhance their understanding of the problems that communities of color face.
 Esri’s tools can help agencies become more transparent about their hiring practices and overall demographics.
 Use dashboards to reveal where agencies can make improvements in recruiting, hiring, and promoting officers that reflect the diversity of the communities they serve.

 Publish open data

 Data is foundational to police transparency and accountability.
-Use GIS tools to publish all of your agency's key documents and authoritative datasets, including crime and incident data, jurisdictional boundaries, general orders, annual reports, and any other key performance indicators that can help foster transparent and open policing.
+Agencies can use GIS tools to publish information and authoritative agency data including crime and incident data, jurisdictional boundaries, general orders, annual reports, and any other key performance indicators that can help foster open, transparent policing.

-Esri's Police Transparency solution delivers a set of capabilities that helps police agencies share information with the public, promote agency initiatives, demonstrate accountability, encourage diversity, and engage residents to improve policing services and solve community problems.
+The Police Transparency solution helps you share information openly with the public, promote your agency’s work, demonstrate accountability when force is used, illustrate workforce recruiting that reflects the diversity of the community, and engage the public to improve policing services and solve problems.

 Fill out this form, and we will contact you to help your government organization address racial inequity with GIS.